anilkafka/SE-workshop-templates/README.md

 ***

-## <a name="step-6"></a>Create a sample Producer Client
+## <a name="step-6"></a>Producer and Consumer clients

-The next step is to produce sample data using the Clients using Python.
+Now that cluster has been provisioned and topics are created, we can develop producer clients to produce data to the kafka topics.
+You can choose the programming language of your choice as shown in the below picture.
+If the programming language of your choice is not in here, you can leverage the Rest API.

 1. Select **Clients** on the navigation menu
-2. For the demo, we will choose Python client
+2. For the demo, We will choose Python client to produce data into one of the topics

 <div align="center" padding=25px>
     <img src="images/python-client.png" width=75% height=75%>